refraction-ray/general-notes/math_science/primary_number_theory.md

 **Definition:** The greates common divisor of a and b, written as $\gcd (a,b)$, is the greatest common elements from the divisor lists of a and b.

-**Comments:** (Naive complexity) Based on the definition of gcd, the problem of finding gcd of two numbers is not easier than prime factorization.
+**Comment:** (Naive complexity) Based on the definition of gcd, the problem of finding gcd of two numbers is not easier than prime factorization.
 We will show clever algorithms finding gcd below which is in P.

 **Definition** of coprime: a,b are said to be coprime, if $\gcd (a,b)=1$.